 SECOM was established in 1962 as Japan’s first security services provider.
 In order to establish a security services business, the objective of which is to protect the lives and assets of our customers from legal violations or malfeasance by third parties, it has been essential for SECOM since our founding to obey the Japanese Constitution and related laws, as well as to comply with the spirit of the law.

-There are examples in which the response of field employees to customers has improved the reputation of a company.
-However, a major feature of the security services business is that the employees who provide services are in the position of regulating others.
+There are examples in which the response of employees to customers has improved the reputation of a company.
+Moreover, a major feature of the security services business is that the employees who provide services are in the position of regulating others.

-Consequently, it goes without saying that field employees in the position of regulating others must also discipline themselves and obey the law, as well as the spirit thereof, while executing their duties with sincerity.
-This self-discipline is essential to obtaining the trust of customers which serves as the foundation of the security services business.
+Consequently, it goes without saying that employees in the position of regulating others must also discipline themselves and obey the law, as well as the spirit thereof, while executing their duties with sincerity.
+This self-discipline is essential to obtaining the trust of customers, serving as the foundation of the security services business.

 For that reason, as a part of our basic policy, SECOM constantly strives to systematically ensure that each employee engages in thorough compliance with the law and the spirit thereof.

-Specifically, we have created an employee handbook which summarizes the appropriate attitude as a SECOM employee and the rules for behavioral criteria.
-The rules in this handbook are even stricter than the general provisions of the law, and are formulated so that all employees can feel pride in their work.
-We require all executives and employees to always keep the handbook together with their ID cards at work, and as the core of organizational management, we strive to link these rules with activities at our company to ensure thorough implementation of rules.
+Specifically, we provide an employee pocketbook which summarizes the appropriate attitude as a SECOM employee and behavioral criteria.
+The rules in this pocketbook are even stricter than the general provisions of the law, and are formulated so that all employees can feel pride in their work.
+We require all executives and employees to always keep the pocketbook together with their ID cards at work, and as the core of organizational management, we strive to link these rules with all activities at our company to ensure their thorough implementation.